Pravendra-rana/CCTech-Intermediate/ClosestToZero/Readme.md

-Task : return closest number to zero from given list Test Cases
+Task : return closest number to zero from given list